carbidethegreate/obo2/README.md

 For step-by-step setup instructions, open [docs/instructions.html](docs/instructions.html) in your browser.

 ## Setup
 1. Copy `.env.example` to `.env` and edit `DATABASE_URL`.
+2. Review required environment variables in docs/PROD_ENV.md
-2. Run `npm run init-db` to create the database schema if needed.
+3. Run `npm run init-db` to create the database schema if needed.
-3. Start the server with `npm start`.
+4. Start the server with `npm start`.

 ## Development